rosajen27/blog-template/README.md

-# Blog Template
+# 📝 Daily Journal

-A blog template where the user may fork and customize the content to compose blog posts.
+A daily journal (blog template) where the user may fork and customize the content to compose blog posts.

 ## Table of Contents